Billing Rates

 Step-by-Step Example

-Enter retainer details
+Enter retainer balance and timekeeper details

-Review depletion timeline
+Project depletion timeline

 Real-World Use Cases